+where $\mu\in\R$ and $\eta=\sqrt{\mu^2+2\lambda}$.
+The main consequence of this result is that research on $\lambda$-Green functions and $\lambda$-Poisson kernels can be reduced only to the case $\lambda=0$.
+Furthermore, studying above-mentioned objects for standard hyperbolic Brownian motion induces naturally introduction of HBM drift, which is a substantial motivation to study that process.

-where $\eta=\sqrt{\mu^2+\lambda}$.
-In case when $\tau_U^\mu=\infty$ and $\lambda>0$ the $\lambda$-Poisson kernel defined in a classical way becomes degenerate.
+If $\lambda>0$ and $\tau_U^\mu=\infty$ with positive probability, the $\lambda$-Poisson kernel defined in a classical way becomes degenerate.
 Indeed, since $\{\tau_U^\mu=\infty\} =\{X_n\(\tau_U^\mu\)=0\}$ a.s., the right-hand side of (\ref{defP}) vanishes on the set $\partial U\cap P$, where $P=\{x\in\R^n:x_n=0\}$ and $\partial U$ is the boundary in Euclidean metric (in $\R^n$) of $U$.
 This effect is due to a specific behavior of $\lambda$-harmonic functions in a neighborhood of the set $P$.
 The definition (\ref{defP}) does not take into consideration this behavior.
 To discuss this issue more precisely we recall an analytical interpretation of the $\lambda$-Poisson kernel as an integral kernel solving the Dirichlet problem.
-We reformulate the problem and solve it by an integral kernel of the form corresponding to (\ref{allis0}).
-All this means that the theory of $\lambda$-Green functions and $\lambda$-Poisson kernels can be reduced only to the case $\lambda=0$ and that studying above-mentioned objects for standard hyperbolic Brownian motion leads us to the process with drift.
-Furthermore, we show that the Green function and the Poisson kernel for HBM with drift can be easily expressed by analogous objects for Brown-Bessel diffusion.
-This general method was introduced by Molchanov and Ostrovski \cite{MO}.
-As an example we give uniform estimates of the Green function and the Poisson kernel of the set $S_{a,b}=\{x\in\H^n:x_n>a,x_1\in(0,b)\}$, $a,b>0$, which covers some earlier results (see e.g., \cite{MS} and \cite{S}).
-The constant in estimates does not depend on parameters $a$ and $b$.
+Then we reformulate the problem and solve it by an integral kernel of the form corresponding to (\ref{allis0}).